Greyhound, You Will be Missed.

 I explored the country, east to west, and even a little bit north, and it wouldn't have been possible without Greyhound bus lines.

 It disappoints me that my children will likely never have this opportunity.
 They'll likely never know just how handy and excellent Greyhound was.
-It's possibly my kids would never even entertain such a journey and it's even more likely they find a preferable way to explore the country.
+It's also possible my kids would never even entertain such a journey and it's even more likely they find a preferable way to explore the country.

 I empathize with anyone who relied upon Greyhound to get them to places they need to be and I empathize with the 400 plus people who lost their jobs over this.
 But what cuts me deeper is knowing that so many children will grow up without knowing the reliability of a Greyhound bus.